cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 trailing equals signs ("=") are removed from the encoded string.
 Tag number 22 suggests conversion to classical base64 encoding (Section 4 of RFC 4648), with padding as defined in RFC 4648.
-For both base64url and base64, padding bits are set to zero (see Section 3.5 of RFC 4648), and encoding is performed without the inclusion of any line breaks, whitespace, or other additional characters.
+For both base64url and base64, padding bits are set to zero (see Section 3.5 of RFC 4648), and the conversion to alternate encoding is performed on the contents of the byte string (that is, without the inclusion of any line breaks, whitespace, or other additional characters).
 Tag number 23 suggests conversion to base16 (hex) encoding, with uppercase alphabetics (see Section 8 of RFC 4648).
 Note that, for all three tag numbers, the encoding of the empty byte string is the empty text string.